Matches 1 to 50 of 64 » See Gallery

 Marriage Certificate of Ronald and Weifang Charest as required by the US State Department for recognition as legally valid within the United States.
 Required for proof of marriage for Weifang's visa application.

-Rosaire and Duong Thi Ha were married at a US Air Force base in Saigon, Vietnem.
-Later his wife would adopt an "American" name "Linda."
+English translation of marriage certificate of Rosaire Charest and Duong Thi Ha (Linda).
+Married at a US Air Force base in Saigon, Republic of Vietnam.
+July 9, 1972.
+Duong Thi adopted the "American" name "Linda."

 |36||Memoirs of Armand Charest Part I|